Personalised Lego Calms the Soul

-Last year when I was suffering with terrible perimenopause stress and anxiety, I took it upon myself to take up another hobby.
+Last year when I was suffering from terrible perimenopause stress and anxiety, I took it upon myself to take up another hobby.
 This hobby I had been a massive fan of when I was a little kid as I’d often sit and play with it, building mostly cars and lining them up like a car showroom, on my bedroom windowsill but never carried it on.
 Now it seems like everyone is at it, and it’s now reached mainstream TV with Lego Masters, I thought it’d be about time I let you into my world of Lego too.

 But I couldn’t stop there, so I ended up doing characters from “Paul” (take a look at the t-shirts on each of the designs below and above too).